Budget Listening Sessions

 • Click on View Details.

-• Scroll down and click on Taxing Jurisdiction.
+• Scroll down and click on Taxes and Assessment Details.

-• Look for Rural Library and look to the right for the estimated tax.
+• Scroll down to find RL – RURAL LIBRARY and scan right for Base Paid.
 This is the amount this property pays annually for library services.